Korean War Legacy Project

 Letter to my Parents

 Edith Pavlischek reads a letter that she wrote to her parents in July 1953 while she was serving as a nurse in the army.
-She describes the daily events of her interactions with the soldiers and doctors.
+She describes the daily events of her interactions with the soldiers and doctors, including being forced to work with her jacket on when it was hot.
 She describes to her parents a recent trip that she took to Seoul while she was serving in the Korean War.
+She also reports drinking a beer and requests her mother send a care package which included a bathing suit.

 Share this Clip +